Swinging

 In practice

-Participating couples typically negotiate rules and limits in advance.
-The social and community dimension (meeting like-minded couples, attending events, belonging to a scene) is a defining feature for many practitioners and distinguishes swinging from more private forms of open relationship.
-It overlaps with, but is not identical to, group sex, the threesome, and the asymmetric arousal of cuckolding.
+Swinging is expressed through couple-to-couple connections, dedicated clubs and events, house parties, and online communities and apps.
+Participating couples typically negotiate rules and limits in advance: what is on and off the table, whether a swap is soft or full, and how each partner signals comfort or a stop.
+The social dimension (meeting like-minded couples, attending events, belonging to a scene) is a defining feature for many practitioners and distinguishes swinging from more private forms of open relationship.

 Psychology